 Encountering the Light of Faith: Lumen Fidei Online Retreat

-The Office for Catechesis has created a six-day online retreat called “Encountering the Light of Faith.”
+The Secretariat for Catechesis has created a six-day online retreat called “Encountering the Light of Faith.”
 The retreat includes a daily video, available in both English and in Spanish, with an accompanying retreat guide.

 In Laudato Si’, Pope Francis expresses the mind of the Holy See on matters of mounting concern for all of God’s creation.
 Pope Francis speaks with moral guidance to address the essential link between care for others and care for creation.